-A team of caregivers, which includes a licensed therapist, psychiatrist, psychiatric technician, registered nurse, supervisor and education coordinator, provides the IOP services.
+A team of caregivers including nurse practitioners, licensed therapists, psychiatrist, psychiatric technician, registered nurse, supervisor and education coordinator provide the IOP services.
 The team works closely with parents and schools to provide comprehensive mental health treatment along with family support to ensure positive long-term outcomes.

 The Children’s Service Fund grant will assist families with insurance in paying for copays and deductibles and will allow families without insurance to attend the program free of charge.